-The iRev utility provides a suite of functions used to support configuration, calibration, customization, and backup of the 920i software.
+The iRev utility provides a suite of functions used to support configuration, customization, and backup of the 920i software.
 Hardware and software configuration, 920i display setup for up to ten screen designs, stream and ticket formatting, setpoint configuration, database management, and iRite program editing are all supported by iRev.

-Calibration values, scale, setpoint, and display configuration, database tables, and user programs, can be both saved and restored to the 920i using iRev.
-(See Section 4.4 on page 52 for iRev calibration procedures.)
+Calibration is not directly supported by iRev, but calibration values, along with scale, setpoint, and display configuration, database tables, and user programs, can be both saved and restored to the 920i using iRev.